|site search by freefind|

 We will explain how best to brew essiac tea for pets.
 Because most pets need a smaller daily dose than humans do, it's important to brew the right sized batch.
 Administer essiac tea to your dog, cat, or other pet according to weight and whether or not they have a disease or illness.

-Do not ever brew essiac tea for pets more than two weeks ahead, as it may spoil and the tea may not work as effectively.
+Do not ever brew essiac tea for pets more than two to three weeks ahead, as it may spoil and the tea may not work as effectively.

-When brewing essiac tea for most pets (pets that weigh less than an average person) brewing a gallon of tea at a time will be too much.
+When brewing essiac tea for most pets (meaning, pets that weigh less than an average person) brewing a gallon of tea at a time will be too much.
 Brewing just 1 pint or 1 quart will last 1-2 weeks and therefore be more appropriate for most pets.
 Click here to see the recommended dosages of essiac tea for your pet.